Skip Global navigation and goto content

 Other animals may act timid or shy when they have rabies.
 This is the most common kind.
 A wild animal might move slowly or act tame.
 You might be able to easily get close to it.
 Since that is not the way wild animals usually act, you should remember that something could be wrong.

-The only way doctors can know for sure if an animal or a person has rabies is to do a laboratory test.
+The only way doctors can know for sure if an animal has rabies is to do a laboratory test.

 The best thing to do is to never feed or approach a wild animal.
 Be careful of pets that you do not know.
 If you see a stray dog or cat, do not pet it.
 And if any animal is acting strangely, call your local animal control officer for help.